Inclusive Economic Growth and the Buddhist Circuit

 As part of the broader World Bank support to selected South Asian governments in inclusive tourism development along the region’s Buddhist Circuit, Emerging360 is researching constraints to women’s participation in key locations along the circuit.
 We’ll ultimately be developing a suite of actionable recommendations for improved and inclusive economic development across the region, with a focus on opportunities for women, youth, and the poor.

-Methodology for the Buddhist Circuit Engagement
+Methodology for Engagement with the Buddhist Circuit

 - First, we’re conducting a strategic assessment of tourism-related value chains at select Buddhist Circuit destinations.
 These include Sarnath (Uttar Pradesh) where the Buddha gave his first sermon, and Sanchi (Madhya Pradesh) where emperor Ashoka commissioned a set of important Buddhist monuments.